| Compatible Runners | |

 }

-and use Fast Refresh on all your components.
+You’re now ready to run crafty watch and use Fast Refresh on all your components.

 If you are importing React through Requirejs or other ways that aren’t controlled by Webpack, make sure that you are using the development version while running in watch mode, otherwise no refresh will be applied.